Part 3 - Professional Services

 Resources are provided annually to the IHS by Congress, by line item budget.
 Funds to support the provision of dental services have historically been accorded such congressional line item status.
 In so doing, Congress often provides guidance regarding allocation of certain portions of these funds, e.g., staffing for new facilities.
 Allocation of funding to Areas is directed by the Chief, DSB, IHS, subject to approval by the Director, IHS, after consideration of formal Area requests for funding.

 The dental line item budget provides the majority of funding for Dental Program Operations.
 However, the Hospitals and Clinics, Contract Health Services (CHS) and Direct Operations budgets also support a portion of dental activities.
 The CHS resources are generic funds provided to Areas and service units to supplement the direct care program.
 These may be used to supplement the direct care program.
 These may be used to purchase service on a fee-for-service, fee-for-clinic, capitation, tribal contract or other basis.
 Priorities for services provided with these funds follow the IHS Schedule of Services (Section III of the Oral Health Program Guide of the Indian Health Service).
-The Hospitals and Clinics budget contains positions while Direct Operations budget contains funding for many of the dental administrative positions in the IHS.
+The Hospitals and Clinics budget contains funding to support some additional clinical dental positions while Direct Operations budget contains funding for many of the dental administrative positions in the IHS.

 - The Dental Resource Allocation Methodology.
 The Dental Resource Allocation Methodology (DRAM) is an allocation formula which may be used to assess relative need for resources and performance of dental program components at the Area or service unit level, and to provide a more equitable and optimum distribution of Direct program and CHS resources.